cassidoo/getting-a-gig/README.md

 Typically, for an internship or your first job, questions won't get much more specific unless you're applying for a specific role.
 For example, if I wanted to be a mobile intern, I might be asked iOS/Android/Windows Phone specific questions, or if I wanted to be a web intern, I might be asked HTML/CSS/JavaScript questions, or if I wanted to be a backend intern, I might be asked about Django or Node or Ruby on Rails.
 That definitely depends on the company, and what you're both looking for.

+Make sure you are able to implement and use those above data structures on a simple text editor.
+Technical interviews in the office involve coding on the white board and technical interviews via a phone call involve coding on a plain live text editor - essentially a Google Document.
+Both kinds of interviews will not give you access to autocomplete, autoformatting, or autocompile to check for compiler errors.
+This means that you should prepare to code without the help of those fancy features.

 ## Selling Them

 When you're actively emailing and speaking with recruiters, they're going to ask you a lot of questions that are just checkboxes for what they're looking for in terms of skills.